infinity0/adhoc-backup-scripts/README.md

 by giving natural-language descriptions of these issues and instructions on how to proceed, and also puts your previous answers under version control both to avoid repetition and data corruption due to APT/aptitude bugs.

+## Terminology

+In the explanation text, "top-level" refers to an installed package that is not predependant on / dependant on / recommended by another installed package, and "absolute top-level" refers to the subset of those that are additionally also not suggested by another installed package.

 ----